hardik26k/PicoCTF-2023-Writeup/Reverse Engineering/Ready Gladiator 2/ReadyGladiator2.md

 Then I went on to try other startegies and eventually came across the [bomber](https://corewar.co.uk/bomber.htm) strategy.
 The first 3 weren't very good (around 50/60 wins) but the fourth one [Herem/Scimitar](https://corewar.co.uk/heremscimitar.htm) was the one that gave 100 wins instanly no need to try mutliple times.

+All you have to do is modify the imp.red file to include the herem/scimitar strategy then run this command: ```nc saturn.picoctf.net 54217 < imp.red```.

 Flag: ```picoCTF{d3m0n_3xpu...24e}```